HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 #### OMOP Misinterpretation Risk

-> **⚠ MISINTERPRETATION RISK:** An ETL that maps all active MedicationRequests with `intent=order` to `drug_exposure` or `drug_era` records will ingest this as a legitimate opioid prescription.
+> **MISINTERPRETATION RISK:** An ETL that maps all active MedicationRequests with `intent=order` to `drug_exposure` or `drug_era` records will ingest this as a legitimate opioid prescription.
 This corrupts cohort definitions, drug utilization analyses, pharmacovigilance studies, and any clinical decision support built on OMOP data.

 #### Correct ETL Disposition